hosseinoliabak/linux_notes/01_01_general_tutorials.md

 There are some methods, but here we review *Booting into single user mode*
 1. Restart the machine and press "Shift" key continuously
-2. Boot intp GRUB Stage
+2. Boot into GRUB Stage
 3. Modify Kernel Argument (by pressing ‘a’ to modify the kernel arguments)
 4. Append 1 at the end of **rhgb quiet** and press `Enter` key to boot into single user mode
 5. Type `passwd` Command